 Social Security covers non-occupational temporary disabilities lasting twelve months or longer.
 The federal government requires most Oregon workers to contribute to the system via FICA payroll taxes.

-Apply for temporary disability through Social Security online.
-Do not be fooled into thinking that your medical condition must be permanent or last until age 65.
+You do not need a permanent disability to get Social Security benefits.
+Do not be fooled into thinking that your medical condition must last until age 65.
 Trust the federal government’s definition.

 “To meet our definition of disability, you must not be able to engage in any substantial gainful activity (SGA) because of a medically determinable physical or mental impairment(s) that is either: